Lung Cancer Screening Low Dose CT Scan

 The results demonstrated a mortality benefit of 20 percent when CT is used to screen high-risk patients for early lung cancer.
 In other words, 20 percent fewer deaths were reported during the study among a group of patients who received CT scanning of the chest versus a control group of patients who did not.

-Until official guidelines are available, insurance companies will not cover lung-cancer screening, so the service is being offered on a self-pay basis.
+Insurance companies will not cover lung-cancer screening, so the service is being offered on a self-pay basis.
 The total fee of $350 will be due at the time of the exam.
 If the initial exam uncovers something that requires followup, the patient’s insurance should cover additional exams.

 Active smokers undergoing screening CT should enter a smoking cessation program.
 Screening is not an alternative to smoking cessation.